ShiftyRider/AndroidTV-Remote-for-Sonos-Volume/README.md

 The files in this repository (and the screenshots) are Automate Flows for you to download.
 Point to them with your button mapper app and you too will have a Sonos Volume Remote.
 Look within the flows for where the ip variable is set -- you'll need to modify that.
 Enjoy!

-Also works on FireTV, where my tests were with a FireTV TV (not stick or box) and the Button Mapper (flar2) app.
+Also works on FireTV, where my tests were with a FireTV TV (not stick or box) and the (free version of) Button Mapper (flar2) app.
 I gotta say the $9 Onn is pretty ideal tho -- once set up it can be standalone.
 It draws 1.7 Watts always-on, so who knows?
 You might have more Onns than you have TVs (cuz for example your kitchen and patio are more likely to have Sonos speakers than TVs).

 ## Peculiarities of Sideloaded Apps